 A husband says, “My wife, all she thinks about is money, money, money.”
 Some sympathetic friend says to him, “Well, what does she do with it?”
 The husband answers, “Beats me; I never give her any!”
 This is not dwelling with a wife according to the standard of experiential knowledge!

 A man’s wife is at A = the feeling of not being cherished by her husband.
-She is afraid to ask for love because if she did, she would not truly know whether her husband loves her.
+She is afraid to ask for love because she would not truly know whether her husband loves her if she did.
 So she goes to B = this is a test of whether he truly loves her.
 He is about to play golf, but she asks him to put on the screens to the house for the summer.
-Her interest is not primarily in the screens but to see if she is more important than golf.
+Her interest is not primarily in the screens but in seeing if she is more important than golf.
 What she is genuinely seeking is C = she wants to be secure in her husband’s love.